ydkmlt84/Maintainerr_docs/docs/Rules.md

 title: Rules
 ---

-Rules are the engine of Maintainerr.
-Media will be tested against the rule parameters and added to a collection, if they are a match.
+Rules are the core of Maintainerr.
+They evaluate your Plex media based on the parameters you set.
+If a media item matches a rule, it is added to a collection.
-When media exists in the collection for a specified amount of time, they'll be deleted from disk & external applications.

-Once you complete and save your rule, Maintainerr will generate a collection.
-The collection will only be visible/synced to Plex if it contains media.
+Media in a collection will remain there for the number of days you specify.
+After that period, Maintainerr will delete the media from disk and any connected external applications.
+If a collections media item no longer matches a rule, it will be removed from it.

-??? note "Rule Handling"
+???+ note "Rule Handling"
-    Rule handling is a batch process that runs every 8 hours.
-You can manually trigger it with the `Run rules` button on the 'rules' page.
+    Rule handling is a batch process that runs every 8 hours (this interval can be changed in the settings).
+During each run, Maintainerr checks all your rules and updates collections by adding or removing media items as needed.
+You can manually trigger this process with the `Run Rules` button on the 'Rules' page.

 ## Creating rules